andrew-griffen/griffendata/README.md

 ## Description

-Some data sets used in my **R for Empirical Microeconomics** course.
+Some data sets used in my **R for Empirical Microeconomics** course including some classic economics data sets.